herocrab/HeroCrabPlugin/README.md

 There are many things not stated in this README.
 A few important mentions are:

-* When a client connects it will receive all elements for it's stream group.
+* When a client session connects it will receive all elements for it's stream group.
+* When a client session disconnects all elements authored by it are deleted.
-* When a client transitions to a new stream group all previous elements will have **ElementDeleted** invoked for them and they will continue to exist on the server.
+* When a client session transitions to a new stream group all previous elements will have **ElementDeleted** invoked for them and they will continue to exist on the server.
 * When an client connects it will receive existing elements for its stream group; those elements will have fields that will be _set_ with the last known field value.
 * Only deltas are streamed, if there is no change in a field nothing is sent.
 * Re-iterate: You cannot add fields to an element after it has been enabled once.